• Skip to primary navigation

 As an Amazon affiliate, I earn from qualifying purchases.

 Bath bombs have become a hugely popular product to brighten at-home self care.
 They make bath time fun for kids and relaxing for adults.
-This DIY Bath Bomb recipe allows you to enjoy the luxury at home without the expensive price tag.
+This DIY bath bomb recipe allows you to enjoy the luxury at home without the expensive price tag.

 Most of the ingredients in bath bombs can be found in your kitchen already.
 If not, they are ingredients that you should stock up on because they can be used in MANY other recipes and applications around the house.